prateek48/CrownClothing-Online-store/README.md

-<h1 align="center">Welcome to MERN-Based Inventory Management System 👋</h1>
+<h1 align="center">Welcome to CrownClothing Online store 👋</h1>

 ### Demo

 ![Demo](CrownClothingGiif.gif)

-> The project, “MERN-Based Inventory Managment System” is a simple MERN application consisting of a basic UI for users to enter inventory data, Item Code, Name 1, Name 2, Price, Vendor Name, Date.
-The entered data is then validated and stored in the database.
-The inventory information stored in database is fetched and diplayed in a table for users to be able to see the inventory and filter the data based on Date and Vendor Name.
-This project was created as POC for "activeBuildings".
+Developed a complete E-commerce Website for fashion and lifestyle products.
+• Used React-Routers and firebase to enhance the performance and implement user sign-in.
+• Added Redux for higher scalability.
+• Integrated payment gateway using stripe AP

+> The project, “CrownClothing Online store” is a complete E-commerce Website for fashion and lifestyle products.We have Used React-Routers and firebase to enhance the performance of the website and implemented user sign-in user firebase api's.
+Added Redux for higher scalability and Integrated payment gateway using stripe API's in this project

 ### 🏠 [Homepage](https://github.com/HoneyPatre/)

 ## Prerequisites

-- mongoose 5.12.3
-- express 4.17.1
 - react 17.0.2
 - redux 4.0.5
 - npm 6.14.5
+- html
-- node 12.16.3
+- css
+-javascript

 ## Install